Lease, concession and privatization of ports in Ukraine

 You should be authorized to post comment

-Ukraine: in January-May, the costs for agricultural production increased — State Statistics Service
+Ukraine: in January-August, the foreign trade deficit in goods increased — State Statistics Service